 What we don’t: A bit pricey and not versatile.

-It should come as no surprise that Petzl’s tried-and-true Spirit comes in at the top of this list.
+To those in the know, it should come as no surprise that Petzl’s tried-and-true Spirit is at the top of this list.
 What’s not to like about this Cadillac of a quickdraw?
-The carabiners are super smooth, the dogbones are stable-feeling, and these things are, quite simply, really fun to clip.
+The carabiners are super smooth, the dogbones are stable-feeling, and these things are, quite simply, really fun to clip—with a hookless keylock closure that makes sliding it onto and off of bolts a cinch.
 All the materials are ridiculously strong and durable, including the rubber grommet that keeps the rope-side carabiner from flipping over.
 The Spirit is equally easy to stick clip or grab when the good holds run out, and the whole unit is so rigid that you can hold onto the bottom end of the draw and still clip an out-of-reach bolt.

-Petzl recently updated the carabiners on the Spirit Express, dropping 4 grams per draw with a few cutouts in the metal, in addition to slightly smaller dimensions.
+Petzl updated the carabiners on the Spirit Express a while back, dropping 4 grams per draw thanks to a few cutouts in the metal and slightly smaller dimensions.
 But despite the updated version's lighter weight, the Spirit is still too heavy and bulky for multi-pitch climbing.
 In fact, we’d be surprised if a Spirit Express has ever made it into the alpine, and we certainly wouldn’t want to clip it to a direction-dependent nut.
-But for a sport climbing draw, either for redpointing or leaving on a project for an extended period, this is the best model money can buy.
+Trad and multi-pitch climbers will want to use extendable alpine draws or light, thin draws such as the BD MiniWire below to reduce the risk of their gear walking—a threat when using heavier, stiffer draws.
+But for a sport climbing, either for redpointing or leaving on a project for an extended period, this is the best model money can buy.

 See the Petzl Spirit Express